lanacademy/LAN-Academy-LMS/README.md

 ## Get involved

-We're always open to pull requests.
+We're open to getting pushed fixes or features.
 Or if you're interested in the project in general, check out LAN Academy's [official website](http://lanacademy.org).

 ## Plans